Rattle-Knight/jupyter-notebooks-reproducibility/README.md

 ```

 ## Usage
-this tool will run in the terminal and will output 6 key stages of the pipeline.
+This tool will run in the terminal and will output 6 key stages of the pipeline.

 <img width="1763" height="788" alt="Program Pipeline" src="https://github.com/user-attachments/assets/f0e10abd-7877-446d-927c-445c50115d24" />